biohacking-village/OpenHAK_Hardware/README.md

+# This repository is a fork of the DEFCON branch of the OpenHAK fitness tracker

 # OpenHAK Hardware
 ## OpenSource Health Activity Kit Hardware Files

 KiCad files for the beta OpenHAK boards.

 ### WARNING: Siblees don't exist!